-CJ Parajuli orders media probe
+CJ Gopal Parajuli orders media censorship

 - Legal experts ‘slam attack on free press’

 - NHRC says it’s against right of fair trial ensured by global HR law

 Chief Justice Gopal Parajuli on Sunday issued an interim order directing the Press Council to probe news reports published by Kantipur daily that highlighted discrepancies in his birth date mentioned by him in official documents.

 The Supreme Court has ordered the Press Council to investigate the matter and ensure news against CJ Parajuli are not published again.
 It has also asked the council to immediately investigate whether news articles published by Kantipur on various dates violate the journalists’ code of conduct or not.

 CJ Parajuli has issued the order, putting the contempt of court case over the controversy surrounding his date of birth from his own bench.

 Several media outlets, including Kantipur, have been reporting the controversy over the date of birth of CJ Parajuli.
 The SC in its order has stated that “the defendant has violated law and constitution by publishing misleading news that defamed court, justices and chief justice.”
 However, the order has not mentioned anything on the main issue--controversy surrounding CJ Parajuli’s date of birth.

 The Supreme Court has ordered Chairman and Managing Director of Kantipur Publications Kailash Sirohiya, Director Swastika Sirohiya, Kantipur daily Editor-in-Chief Sudheer Sharma and journalist Krishna Gyawali to appear in person before the court within three days of receiving the order.